shaikrasheed99/springboot-user-crud/README.md

-# Spring Boot CRUD TDD
+# Spring Boot User CRUD TDD

 ## Gradle based spring boot application which provide APIs to create, read, update and delete the users using test driven development.